 Zilla (a.k.a., GINO)--- The appearance of the faux 'Godzilla' from the eponymous and infamous 1998 Tri-Star film was a surprise to many G-fans, but considering his purpose for appearing in this movie, it was a welcome one for fans of the real Godzilla.
 He was inserted into the film simply to allow him to be obliterated in a brief conflict with the Real McCoy, which he was during their short encounter in Sydney.
 In this film, he was simply nicknamed 'Zilla' (in the script, though not in the film itself; this nickname was reputedly given to him by the late producer Tomoyuki Tanaka to make fun of the American Godzilla's toys).
 In fact, his love of eating tuna was humorously mocked by the Xian Controller.
 To make GINO as much like he was in the 1998 Tri-Star film, the sfx team decided to render him entirely via CGI, with no suitmation at all.
 In this movie, he looked nearly exactly as he did in Godzilla (1998), though this time he wasn't given Godzilla's distinctive roar, but simply a rather generic cry.
 Despite his sacrificial purpose in this movie, he was given surprisingly respectful treatment throughout the early portions of the film, as he was afforded a decent amount of screen time during his rampage in Sydney, and he was depicted as quite a dangerous and destructive monster (though no match for the real deal, of course; it wouldn't have taken this ultra-powerful version of the authentic Godzilla to defeat him, however, and it's unfortunate that he couldn't be annihilated so decisively by a more traditionally powerful version of the real Big G).
 Though the scenes with GINO were rather well done in this movie, it was quite obvious that the Toho sfx crew have yet to become as adept with handling CGI as their counterparts at Centropolis, and this was evident in the finished project.
 It should be noted that GINO was the only post-Showa revival who appeared in the main body of the film.

-Spiega/Kumonga--- I was thrilled to see Spiega again (neither the kaiju's American or Japanese name was used in the film, though he appears to have been called 'Kumonga' in all of this movie's publicity material), as he was one of my personal favorites of the Showa Era.
+Kumonga/Spiga--- I was thrilled to see Kumonga again (neither the kaiju's original American or Japanese name was used in the film, but his official Japanese name was used in all press material), as he was one of my personal favorites of the Showa Era.
 Unfortunately, he wasn't given much screen time, his attack on the trailer parks in Arizona during the early part of the film was quite fleeting, and he was never seen to engage any of the EDF.
 His battle with Godzilla was also very brief, and the nearly ridiculous ease for which he was defeated was rather insulting when you consider what a formidable opponent he was to the Big G in Son of Godzilla (1967).
-The physical prop used to realize Spiega onscreen was fairly accurate looking, but a bit plastic when you looked at it for long enough, and rather immobile when compared to the creepy crawly version of the kaiju we saw in his original Showa film appearance.
+The physical prop used to realize Kumonga onscreen was fairly accurate looking, but a bit plastic when you looked at it for long enough, and rather immobile when compared to the creepy crawly version of the kaiju we saw in his original Showa film appearance.
 This time, however, he didn't simply lumber along at slow speed, as the Showa version did, but he leapt about from side-to-side in the manner of a real spider.
-Nevertheless, Spiega was probably one of the kaiju who would have been better off rendered much of the time in CGI, as it would allow him to crawl about at great speed, as did the giant arachnids in Eight-Legged Freaks, something the prop used in this movie was clearly not designed to do.
-And worse, I hesitate to mention how fake-looking and silly Spiega's web-spinning powers were rendered in this film, not to mention the even more fake-looking nets that his webbing created.
+Nevertheless, Kumonga was probably one of the kaiju who would have been better off rendered much of the time in CGI, as it would allow him to crawl about at great speed, as did the giant arachnids in Eight-Legged Freaks, something the prop used in this movie was clearly not designed to do.
+And worse, I hesitate to mention how fake-looking and silly Kumonga's web-spinning powers were rendered in this film, not to mention the even more fake-looking nets that his webbing created.
 It would have been better if his web-spinning power was depicted as realistically, not to mention as formidably, as it was in the Showa version, being identical to the silk spray used by the larval Mothra.
-Those big yellow nets the Millennium Spiega spewed forth from his mandibles (why not his posterior, which would have been more accurate?) were hardly sufficient to do anything more than annoy this version of the Big G. And then we come to the specific manner in which Spiega was defeated?
+Those big yellow nets the Millennium Kumonga spewed forth from his mandibles (why not his posterior, which would have been more accurate?) were hardly sufficient to do anything more than annoy this version of the Big G. And then we come to the specific manner in which Kumonga was defeated?
 Please don't make me dwell on it.

 Kamakiras--- There were undoubtedly some improvements made over the Showa version of the giant mantid-like kaiju in GFW.
 Unlike the Showa version, the Millennium version wasn't limited to flying slowly for short distances and at low altitudes; this time, he could fly at great speed, and was much more similar to his possible American inspiration, the Deadly Mantis, from the eponymous American sci-fi film of the 1950s.
 Also, this time we got only one giant mantid, not a trio, and he moved much quicker in general than the rather clunky marionette we saw in Son of Godzilla (1967).
 I was a bit disappointed that only the second, rarely heard part of the kaiju's distinctive cry was used, and we didn't get the eerie, reverberating "sssssshhhhh-ttthhh" of the Showa version.
 The Millennium version of Kamakiras also didn't have his range limited to Solgell Island, and he was free to wander into human civilization and attack major cities like Paris, along with EDF aerial vehicles, though it's a bit unfortunate that the scenes of him doing so were so brief.
 In fact, Kamakiras didn't get much screen time at all compared to some of the other monsters.
 His battle with Godzilla was appallingly brief, but then again, the Showa version was also defeated rather easily by the Big G, and only lasted longer than this one, perhaps, because then there were three giant mantids for the Atomic Titan to contend with.
 For this film, Kamakiras was depicted by a combination of a physical prop and some CGI (ostensibly for his flying scenes, his wings animated in a similar manner to Megaguirus), and the prop was colored a bit more like a real mantid than was the bright reddish hue of the original version.
 Still, I believe that the Showa version of this giant mantid still looked a bit more realistic and less 'plastic' than the Millennium version.